BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">Many people are dealing with depression, anxiety, grief, and stress as they attempt to adjust from the change in normalcy.
+                <td width="600px">This is your opportunity to take time to improve your mental and emotional well being.
+Many people are dealing with depression, anxiety, grief, and stress as they attempt to adjust from the change in normalcy.
 Emotions and feelings are natural indicators that reflects what we are personally feeling.
 Here at Mindful Steps, we believe that therapy is a teamwork effort.
 Your Therapist will help you navigate through life’s obstacles, challenge maladaptive behaviors, and negative thought patterns that have kept you stuck.</td>
             </tr>
         </table>
         <table style="width: 480px;">